habitat-sh/habitat/components/hab/src/command/studio/README.md

 We also support native packages on the on-prem builder.
 Following are the key points to note:
 - A native package can be uploaded onto the builder and can be identified in the UI with the tag "native" next to the package.
-- The "Build latest version" button on the builder for native packages is disabled by default.
 - The type of package (i.e native or standard) cannot change in the subsequent releases.
 For instance, If a package is uploaded as native, all the future versions throughout its lifetime also have to be native.

 #### Configuring native packages support on the builder
 The builder-api service configuration has to be updated to support native packages.
 - The features_enabled key must have "nativepackages".
-- For the SAAS builder, we only allow native packages from the origins mentioned in the allowed_native_package_origins array.
+- We only allow native packages from the origins mentioned in the allowed_native_package_origins array.
-User can update their required origins using this template - `allowed_native_package_origins = ["origin1","origin2",...]`
+Users can update their required origins using this template - `allowed_native_package_origins = ["origin1","origin2",...]`

 The above configuration updates can be applied to the builder-api service using a user.toml file.
-Refer [this document](https://github.com/habitat-sh/habitat/blob/main/components/docs-chef-io/content/habitat/service_updates.md#apply-configuration-updates-to-an-individual-service) to know how.
+Refer [this document](https://docs.chef.io/habitat/service_updates/#using-a-_usertoml_-file) to know how.